interstitialRedirectModalTitle

 Nassawango Creek Preserve is open year-round during daylight hours for nature walks, kayaking and canoeing in designated areas.
 Use these activity ideas to help you plan your trip!

-Two men in a canoe
+Two men paddle a canoe along a dark tannin stained waterway.

 Canoeing Nassawango Creek.